Tro Breiz – the tour of Brittany – the seven founding fathers

 Saint Patern the first bishop of Vannes

-But apart from their religion, their enormous impact on the population and the sites of their churches, we known strangely little about them.
-Samson of Dol became involved in dealing with the king of France, and Malo famously moved the city of Alet to an island fortress surrounded by sea, so they figure in believable records.
-But for the others the records are sparse and often unbelievable, especially for Corentin, who has become entwined into the story of the drowned city of Ys (a folk-memory of an event when the sea rose spectacularly at the end of the last ice age, thousands of years before Corentin was born).
+But they lived so long ago that apart from their religion, their impact on the population and the sites of their churches, we have little reliable knowledge about them.
+Samson of Dol became involved in dealing with the king of France, so is recorded in court records of that time, and Malo famously moved the people of Alet to a new fortress site surrounded by sea, but for the rest we have only later hagiologies and unbelievable miracles.

-All seven Welsh-educated clerics built monastic foundations near the coast, where most Bretons lived.
+All seven built as their bases monastic foundations near the coast, which was where most Bretons lived.
 Unfortunately from around 900 AD the coast was raided by Danish Vikings.
 All churches within reach of the coast were looted and destroyed.
 Nothing remains of them.
 But when peace finally prevailed, all were rebuilt.
 The faith and the memory was still there.

 In the 13th century, the age of pilgrimages, the custom arose of visiting all seven churches of the founding fathers.
 This pilgrimage wasn’t officially controlled and organised like the pilgrimage to Compostella.
-Some pilgrims did the whole trip in one go, but in no particular order, others accomplished parts of it at long intervals.
-Tro Breiz is the Breton for “tour of Brittany”, and Bretons continue to follow it to this day, in many different ways and for many different reasons, including taking it as a simple celebration of the region’s long history.
+Some pilgrims did the whole trip in one go, others accomplished parts of it at long intervals.
+Tro Breiz is the Breton for “tour of Brittany”, and there are Bretons who continue to follow it to this day, in many different ways and for many different reasons, including making it a simple celebration of the region’s long history.